PixelGrimm/LustroSolutionsCo/email-setup-guide.md

 ## Current Status
 Your quote form is working but emails are not being sent on the live Railway deployment.

+**Note**: Google Analytics tracking ID has been updated to: G-LXWS39M4C4

 ## Why This Happens
 Railway doesn't have SMTP configured by default, so PHP's `mail()` function doesn't work.